 The use of autoplay creates two almost paradoxical problems: on-screen animations tend to distract users and move the eyes away from more important content; simultaneously, because users often associate animations with ads, they will ignore carousels that autoplay.

-Thus, it's a rare that autoplay is a good choice.
+Thus, it's rare that autoplay is a good choice.
 If content is important, not using autoplay will maximize its exposure; if carousel content is not important, then the use of autoplay will detract from more important content.
 In addition, autoplaying carousels can be difficult to read (and annoying, too).
 People read at different speeds, so it's rare that a carousel consistently transitions at the "right" time for different users.

 Ideally, slide navigation should be user-directed via navigation controls.
 If you must use autoplay, autoplay should be disabled on user hover.
 In addition, the slide transition rate should take slide content into account-the more text that a slide contains, the longer it should be displayed on screen.